ericzrinsky/osi/Getting Started with PI Vision Extensibility.md

 # Getting Started with PI Vision Extensibility

-This document creates a simple PI Vision extensibility symbol.
+This document teaches you how to create a simple PI Vision extensibility symbol.
 The symbol accepts a single tag or attribute and displays its value, label, timestamp, and units.
-The interesting thing about this symbol is that it changes its opacity based on the current value.
+The interesting thing about this symbol is that it changes opacity based on the current value.
 The higher the value, the higher the opacity.
-In this way, a Process Engineer will only see data that is becoming an issue.
-Think of it as a multi-stated Value symbol that changes opacity as opposed to color.
-The goal of this document is to provide the user with a fully functional extensibility symbol framework that can be easily modified to create new symbols which meet the user&#39;s business requirements.
+In this way, a Process Engineer will only see data as it becomes an issue.
+You can think of it as a multi-stated Value symbol that changes opacity instead of color.
+The goal of this document is to provide you with a fully functional extensibility symbol framework that you can easily modify to create new symbols that meet your business requirements.

 ## Create the directory folders
 ### Ext Folder

-Create the <code>ext</code> folder under:
+1. Create the <code>ext</code> folder under the following path:

 ```
 PIVISION\_INSTALLATION\_FOLDER\Scripts\app\editor\symbols\_ext_